 - Refusing to provide false information to government auditors

 To generalize the above list, for infringement of public policy, a terminated employee may have a claim if he or she got fired for:

 - Reporting an employer has had illegal conduct

 - Refusing to take part in an action that breaks the law

 - Exerting a legal right or privilege

 If you need help with wrongful termination laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.